“You are constitutionally allowed to know about your doctor or hospital’s track record”

 Hospitals have not welcomed this Amendment with open arms.
 This is an understatement.
 Hospitals have done everything in their power to challenge this amendment.

 First, they chose to challenge the law based upon constitutional challenges, then they argued that it violated their rights to keep this information private.
-They continue to argue that the information violates work product privileges and attorney-client privileges.
+They continue to argue that the information violates work product privileges and lawyer-client privileges.

 Even though Amendment 7 was intended to be used by “patients”, the reality is that even experienced medical malpractice lawyers are having to fight extended legal battles to enforce the provisions of this law.
 It would appear that hospitals are quite reluctant to provide the information to patients voluntarily even though this is now a constitutional right of each Floridian.